 “The law of their God is in their hearts; their feet do not slip.” –Psalm 37:31

-Even while these words were still on his lips however, God had something to say.
+While his words were still on his lips, God had something to say.
 His gavel came down swiftly.

 “The words were still in his mouth when a voice from heaven said, “King Nebuchadnezzar, these things will happen to you: Your royal power has been taken away from you.
 You will be forced away from people.
 You will live with the wild animals and will be fed grass like an ox.
 Seven years will pass before you learn this lesson: The Most High God rules over every kingdom on earth and gives those kingdoms to anyone he chooses.” –Daniel 4:31-32